Giving & Receiving Presents

 People in different countries have different ways of giving and accepting gifts.
 When you give a present to someone in China or Iran, don’t be surprised if your offer is declined, because it is expected that the person who is getting the present should “decline” your offer two or three times before he/she finally accepts your gift, and it is also expected that you should continue to offer your present until this person accepts it.
 This ritual “give-and-take” shows that the person to whom the present is given is very polite and not greedy.
 Like people in Denmark, Germany, Turkey, Ethiopia, Mexico, Paraguay, Japan, Korea, Vietnam, the Chinese also use both hands to give or receive presents to show their mutual respect.
 In Muslim countries, people use only their right hands to give and accept gifts.
 In many other countries, people use either the right or left hands to give and accept presents.

-While people in many countries open their gifts right after they get them, people in Germany, Russia, Ukraine, Saudi Arabia, Iran, Yemen, Burkina Faso, Brazil, Chile, Nicaragua, El Salvador, Cuba, Mexico, Paraguay, the Philippines, Japan, Korea, Vietnam and China open their gifts later.
+While people in many countries open their gifts right after they get them, people in Germany, Russia, Ukraine, Turkey, Saudi Arabia, Iran, Yemen, Burkina Faso, Brazil, Chile, Nicaragua, El Salvador, Cuba, Mexico, Paraguay, Japan, Korea, China, Vietnam, Burma, Nepal and the Philippines open their gifts later.
 If one opens the gift right after he/she gets it, one might be considered impolite or greedy.

 In some countries, people avoid giving certain things as presents because of cultural or linguistic factors.
-For example, people in Brazil don’t give purple flowers as gifts because it is unlucky.
+For example, people in Brazil and Thailand don’t give purple flowers as gifts because it is unlucky, while the Cuban give yellow flowers to express dislike to the recipients.
 Similarly, Koreans and Chinese avoid giving white chrysanthemum as gifts because it is a funeral flower in Korea and in China.
+People in Spain don't give chrysanthemum of all colors as gifts, either, because chrysanthemums are also funeral flowers.
+In Thailand, people avoid giving flamingo flowers as gifts because they symbolize death.
 Also, Koreans don't give a handkerchief as a gift because it implies the breakup of a relationship and the handkerchief is for wiping away tears.
 Similarly, people in Mexico don’t give a handkerchief as a present because it might turn friends into enemies.
 In China, people avoid giving a clock as a gift, because the Chinese pronunciation of the word “clock” shares the same phonetic sound of the word "death" or “the end”, which might imply the end of friendships or death.
 Similarly, people in Ukraine avoid giving a clock or a watch as a gift to young couples because it might cause the breakup of their relationships in the future.
 In France, if a woman gives a watch to her husband, it will also cause the breakup of their relations.
 In Algeria, if a woman gives cologne to her boy-friend, it will lead to the breakup of their relations as well.
 In Korea and in China, spouses avoid giving new shoes to each other, because it is believed that he/she will run away with these new shoes on and that will lead to their breakup.
 In Vietnam, people avoid giving towels or candles as gifts because they symbolize bad luck and might bring the receiver hardships in the future.
 Also, many people in Vietnam believe that if someone breaks a glass at the wedding reception, the newly-wed couple will have bad luck.
 That's why the Vietnamese avoid giving wine glasses as wedding presents.
 In addition, some people

 The Danes give a bag or a purse that should always contain a small coin to bring wealth.
 Similarly, a gift that contains cash (often in red envelopes) symbolizes good luck in China.
 On the other hand, if you give cash as a gift in other countries, your friends might think that you don’t care about them because you are too lazy to buy and wrap gifts for them.
-People in Turkey avoid giving money as a gift because it might be offensive for the receiver.
+People in Turkey, Spain, Cuba, Peru and Argentina avoid giving money as a gift because it might be offensive for the receiver.

 Understanding different cultural expectations about giving and accepting gifts can help us to develop friendships with people from different cultures and enrich our lives.